MMNetworks/myproxy/README.md

-# myproxy
+# GO myproxy proxy server based on httpproxy library

-This is a proxy running in a users context to read user credentials for passing to upstream proxies.
+This is a proxy intended to be run in a users context to read user credentials for passing to upstream proxies.

 It can read a Proxy Auto-Configuration file from local disk or a Web Server to determine the upstrem proxy or go direct.